saikirandd/aboutme/README.md

 -  [Source of README.md ](https://github.com/saikirandd/aboutme "Source")
 ## About
 #### MACHINE LEARNING: :
-Machine learning is the scientific study of algorithms and statistical models that computer systems use to progressively improve their performance on a specific task.
+Machine learning is  scientific study of algorithms and data analysis which automates the analytical model building.
+It is a branch of artificial intelligence where when  data is given as input , identifies patterns and makes decisions without  human intervention.
 ## Recommended tools
 - Google's TensorFlow
 - Nervana Neon